Hugo Gatti: International career

 With the Argentina national team, Gatti won 18 caps. between 1967 and 1977.
 His international debut was on 13 August 1967 against Paraguay.
 He was part of the 1966 World Cup squad, but did not play as the first choice keeper was Antonio Roma.
 Argentina did not qualify for the 1970, and for the 1974 tournament, he was not selected to the squad.
 He was a starter during many friendlies prior to the 1978 World Cup under coach Cesar Menotti, but Gatti was left out of the Cup squad in favour of Ubaldo Fillol, Héctor Baley and Ricardo La Volpe.

 His last international match was on 5 June 1977.

-Post-retirement
+Post-retirement career

-Gatti has continued to be involved in football since his retirement as a player, writing columns and opinions that have been controversial at times.
-As of 2010, he lives in Spain and collaborates with several media outlets, notably "Punto Pelota" now "El Chiringuito de Jugones".
-Additionally, as of 2012, he collaborates with several football shows in Argentina.
+Gatti continued to be involved in football since his retirement as a player, writing columns and opinions that have been controversial at times.
+As of 2010, he lived in Spain and collaborated with several media outlets, notably "Punto Pelota" now "El Chiringuito de Jugones".
+Additionally, as of 2012, he collaborated with several football shows in Argentina.

+His son Lucas Gatti, born in 1978, was also a professional footballer and played as a midfielder for Argentinos Juniors, Dundee F.C. and CD Badajoz.